How to Price Your Online Course: What You Need to Know Before You Launch (With Calculator)

 We've checked the average price for this category on Udemy.

-In the case of 0-1 hour courses, the vast majority of are priced at €16.99.
+In the case of 0-1 hour courses, the vast majority are priced at €16.99.
 The price varies between €16.99 and 54.99, with an average price of € 18.50.

-For longer courses, 1-3 hours, which are the most often created, the average price is € 24, again with most courses priced at €16.99.
+For longer courses, 1-3 hours, which are the most often created, the average price is € 24, with most courses priced at €16.99.

 Surprisingly, even longer courses (6-17 hours) on Udemy are cheaper than 3-6 hour courses.
 The platform offers them significantly discounted, priced on average €28.